 Direct training contract and vacation scheme applicants who impress on paper are asked to attend one of up to four assessment days.
 Here they're set a group exercise, a drafting test, a critical skills test (sent out prior to the assessment day), and an interview with solicitor/associate/partner members of the graduate recruitment team.
-Applicants have the opportunity to meet various levels of lawyers at lunch, and they also attend a trainee-led presentation where they can ask any questions about life at Ward Hadaway.
+Applicants have the opportunity to meet various levels of lawyers at lunch, and they also get the opportunity to spend time with trainees and ask any questions about life at Ward Hadaway.

-The firm invites ten to 20 candidates from the assessment centres and vacation scheme back to a final interview, this time with a senior partner, the training principal and a member of human resources.
+The firm invites up to 25 candidates from the assessment centres and vacation scheme back to a final interview, this time with a senior partner, the training principal and a member of human resources.
 The conversation revolves around scenario-based questions, and candidates are asked to deliver a presentation.
-“At this stage it's mainly about learning who they are as individuals and what motivates them,” director of HR Lisa Davies says.
+“This is an opportunity to learn more about who they are as individuals and what motivates them,” director of HR Joanna Cairns says.
 One trainee found that “in comparison to interviews at other firms, I remember feeling much more at ease here.
 They want to get the best out of you, so they try to establish a friendly, supportive tone.”

-Our trainee sources added: “The firm looks for people who are normal and down to earth; but I'd say a sense of humour is important.
+Our trainee sources added: “The firm looks for people who are normal and down to earth – having a sense of humour is important.
 You are asked to do a presentation at the final interview and that's what got me my job.”
-As one highlighted: “We're a commercial firm, so make sure you show your commercial awareness and understanding the business world.
+One interviewee highlighted: “We're a commercial firm, so make sure you show your commercial awareness and understanding of the business world.
 That's as important as demonstrating good communication and teamwork skills.”
 One final piece of advice?
 Having a genuine desire to stay in the region – whether that's Newcastle, Manchester or Leeds – is also very important.